TylerJH-IT/osticket-prereqs/README.md

 </p>
 <p>

-<p></p>

-whatever.)
+working on this part.)
 Now that Internet Information Services, or IIS for short, is enabled we'll be downloading and installing everything we need from within the Google Drive.
 When you download the files from the google drive extract the contents into a folder.

 <p>
 <img src="https://i.imgur.com/G2AaKnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>